 It all began in 1920 with the arrival of Elda and Leonard Gilcrease and their two sons John Theodore and William Orr.
 Ted was just a youngster of four and Bill, a baby not even a year old.

-It was a struggle establishing the ranch, but just when they thought they would turn the corner to a profitable business, the hardships of the depression caused by the stock market crash of 1929, was enough to discourage Leonard from continuing with their farm life.
+It was a struggle to work the ranch.
+Just when they thought they would turn the corner to a profitable business, disappointment came with the hardships of the depression caused by the stock market crash of 1929 It was enough to discourage Leonard from continuing with their farm life.
 He left Elda and their two young sons to return to California.
 Elda was persistent and carried on.
 By 1930 the couple divorced and Elda continued the ranch for several decades with the aid of her sons.
 She never remarried and passed away in 1968.

 The Gilcrease Orchard Foundation